FutureWorkshops/bitrise-step-cocoapod-key/README.md

-# Extract Xcode settings
+# Install cocoapod keys
-This step exports to an environment variable any project settings of an Xcode project.
+This step allows you to install & configure a set of keys.
+Through the use of the gem cocoapod-keys, this step creates secure values to be useb by your application

 ## How to use this Step